 California Competes Tax Credit Program

-This flexible tax credit program promotes job creation, business attraction, retention and expansion efforts in California.
-The program goal is to incentivize companies planning to move to California, or expand their existing business operations in the state.
+This flexible tax credit program promotes job creation and business attraction, expansion and retention efforts in California.
+The program goal is to incentivize companies that plan to move to California or that wish to expand their existing business operations in the state.
 Companies statewide submit online applications for the opportunity to capture significant quarterly allocations of state tax credits.
 The program is administered by California Governor's Office of Business and Economic Development (GO-Biz).